L. Ryan Broddrick

 Tom enjoys hunting central and southern California, the Sutter Basin, and the Sacramento Valley.
 He also hunts in Canada and Washington.
 Tom's term ends in 2016.

-A resident of San Jose, Jim is a Life Member and his interests include fundraising, youth programs, and hunting heritage.
+A resident of San Jose, Jim is a Life Donor and his interests include fundraising, youth programs, and hunting heritage.
 To prepare for taking over his family business of selling construction materials, Jim studied Business Management at San Jose State.

 Jim hunts with the Almaden Duck Club on Hastings Island.
 His term ends in 2016.